Exam boards

 CCEA (indigenous NI board)

-International / independent
+International and independent

-Cambridge International (CAIE) — IGCSE, AS/A-level, Pre-U
+Cambridge International (CAIE): IGCSE, AS/A-level, Pre-U

 UK regulator